-& Residents 1 Aliens Double Tax Avoidance (i) Credit for foreign death taxes 7 Treaty relief (ii) Deduction for foreign death taxes as claim 8 (iii) Deduction for foreign death taxes on foreign situs property left to charity 9 GIFT TAX Gifts Subject to U.S. Gift Tax All gifts other than annual exclusion, education/medical and marital or charitable Gifts of tangible personal property in U.S. or of U.S. real property.
-Gifts of intangibles not subject to U.S. tax 10 Lifetime Exemption \$5.25 million None Gift Tax Rates 40% in 2013 Same Annual Exclusions \$14,000 per donee per year in 2013 Same Marital Deduction Unlimited for gifts to citizen spouse. \$100,000 per year for gifts (with COLA adjustment) to noncitizen spouse 11 - \$143,000 in 2013 Same Gift Splitting Yes No Foreign Gift Tax Credit No, but relief under some treaties No, but relief under some treaties
+U.S. Citizens &amp; Residents (ii) Deduction for foreign death taxes as claim (iii) Deduction for foreign death taxes on foreign situs property left to charity Nonresident Aliens GIFT TAX Gifts Subject to U.S. Gift Tax All gifts other than annual exclusion, education/medical and marital or charitable Gifts of tangible personal property in U.S. or of U.S. real property.
+Gifts of intangibles not subject to U.S. tax Lifetime Exemption \$11.7 million None Gift Tax Rates 40% in 2021 Same Annual Exclusions \$15,000 per donee per year in 2021 Same Marital Deduction Unlimited for gifts to citizen spouse. \$100,000 per year (with COLA adjustment) to noncitizen spouse - \$159,000 in 2021 Same Gift Splitting Yes No Foreign Gift Tax Credit No, but relief under some treaties No, but relief under some treaties